YoungBill/AndRxPermission/README.md

 If not, and if your app is restarted during the permission request (because of a configuration change for instance), the user's answer will never be emitted to the subscriber.

-You can find more details about that [here](https://github.com/tbruyelle/RxPermissions/issues/69).

 ## Status